Digital Marketing vs. Public Relations

 Here at Power Digital Marketing, we use a tool called Sniply to drive Facebook users to a piece of secured client coverage.
-Sniply monitors who the audience is, how they are engaging with these links and keeps track of conversion rates.
+Sniply monitors who the target audience is, how they are engaging with these links, and keeps track of conversion rates.
 For those who don’t covert, we can later retarget those individuals with new ads, driving them deeper into the funnel and closer to converting.

 Social Media and PR

 Influencer outreach strategy can be a tactic both for building brand awareness through social media postings from influencers, as well as creating user-generated content, which can be used as creative material for the brand’s organic social media.
 In addition, organic social media serves as a great way to showcase and leverage any online PR placements.
 This public relations strategy also helps to reduce audience fatigue by diversifying the content on your social media accounts, ensuring your potential customer audience stays engaged!

 Content Marketing and PR are inherently intertwined and can drive huge success when used together.
 How?
 Through driving SEO rankings and getting more eyes on your content!